 Winning the business to business sale starts with knowing that buyers buy the value to your product to their business.

 Prospects (potential buyers) don’t care about the features of your product; the more, when they (prospects) are a business.
-Winning the business to business sale means showing the value to their business of your product’s features.
-They just don’t care about your features in themselves.
+Winning the business to business sale means showing the value of your product’s features to their business .
+Why?
+Prospects just don’t care about your features in themselves.
 Yes, yes, I know, your features are rainbow coloured and spewing razzmatazz, and prospects will be floored just hearing them.
-That’s what you think.
+That’s what you think!
 The truth is, however, no; no, they won’t.
-Buyers only care what value derives (to their business) from buying your product.
+Why?
+Because buyers only care what value derives (to their business) from buying your product.
 Notice I didn’t say, benefit I said value.

 3 (business) things to look out for

 If you are a business selling to another business, you are most likely to move the interest needle only when you show how that business’ costs will be reduced, how savings can be made or how efficiency can be improved.

 Why?
 Any of these three business related core issues will capture the attention of any decision maker.
 Starting your pitch to the executive with, “I can reduce your fuel costs by 9%.” will guarantee his attention.
 Proceeding with, “You are currently struggling with increasing maintenance costs,” will reel him in.

 “Every six months you are forced to shut down the plant to clean the pipes because of the sediments left behind by the diesel that flows through them.
 The shutdown costs you in three ways.
 Building up to it, the sediments slow down the machinery and therefore optimal production; they also increase your wear and tear costs; you also lose sales when you shut down because no production is happening then.
 Eliminating the sediments and therefore maintenance costs, will cut down your production costs by at least 9 per cent.
 That’s about 3 million shillings monthly.
 Is this correct?”